northerneyes/kendo-grid-scroll/README.md

 kendo-grid-scroll
 ===============
-Program grid scroll with selection for kendo-ui library.
-Support virtual mode for grid automatically..
+A program grid scroll for kendo-ui library.
+Support local and remote datasource, virtual mode for grid.

 ## [Demo](http://northerneyes.github.io/kendo-grid-scroll/)
 A demo is available on the Github Pages webpage for kendo-grid-scroll [here](http://northerneyes.github.io/kendo-grid-scroll/).